Journey of an Infant with Hypoplastic Left Heart Syndrome

 In Amara’s case, the Norwood procedure was a success at first.
 She had to have a gastrostomy tube (G-tube) inserted to help her get enough nutrients for her development, and she was finally able to go home on February 18, 2022.

-Unfortunately, her pulmonary arteries didn’t grow as hoped, so she was readmitted to The Children’s Hospital of San Antonio, where Dr. Nento performed another surgery to enlarge them.
+Unfortunately, her pulmonary arteries didn’t grow as hoped, so she was readmitted to CHRISTUS Children's, where Dr. Nento performed another surgery to enlarge them.